 Theme 3: Engineering Strategic Indicators

 There is a lack of reliable data on the number of women qualifying as engineers, working in the engineering sector and gaining professional status as registered engineers, on a global level.
-This limits the ability to clearly assess the needs and gender disparity in the profession, as well as the type and impact of action.
+This limits the ability to clearly assess the needs and gender disparity in the profession, as well as the type and impact of actions needed.
 This lack of evidence is used all too often to justify a failure to act.
 The use of disaggregated data will help to understand trends and provide a stronger basis for comparative analysis across countries and regions.
 It will also help to promulgate better understanding of the “Leaky Pipeline”.

-National data is available in some countries, but this has not been collected against any international standards, and so is often difficult to compare from country to country.
-There is therefore a significant need and opportunity for leadership in collecting reliable and accessible global data on ‘’gender disaggregated’’ aspects of engineering, according to standard definitions and methodologies, which will be available for comparison and benchmarking.
+National data is available in some countries, but this has not been collected against any standards, and so is often difficult to compare from country to country.
+There is therefore a significant need and opportunity for leadership to collect reliable and accessible gender disaggregated global data on aspects of engineering, according to definitions and methodologies, which will be available for comparison and benchmarking.

-Theme 4: Working in Partnership to address the Sustainable Development Goals, with a particular emphasis on Goal 5- Gender Equality, and its relationship with the other Goals.
+Theme 4: Working in Partnership to address the Sustainable Development Goals, with a particular emphasis on Goal 5 and its relationship with the other Goals.

-We recognise too that the members of the Women in Engineering committee can have a joint and multiplying role at WFEO in simultaneously serving on other standing committees, so all members of WIE are encouraged to join a second standing committee as non-voting members, in order to facilitate partnerships and increase our effectiveness in addressing the SDGs and other issues relevant to our visibility and success.
+We recognize too that the members of the Women in Engineering committee can have a joint and multiplying role at WFEO in simultaneously serving on other standing committees, so all members of WIE are encouraged to join a second standing committee, in order to facilitate partnerships and increase our effectiveness in addressing the SDGs and other issues relevant to our visibility and success.